 What is a Last Will and Testament?

-• How your property will be distributed: This includes real estate, personal belongings, investments, valuable jewelry, artwork, and other assets.
+- How your property will be distributed: Wills are legally valid documents that ensure your wishes are carried out regarding the distribution of real estate, personal belongings, investments, valuable jewelry, artwork, and other assets.

 Why Is a Will Important?

 A Will starts as the foundation of your estate plan.
 Having a Will provides peace of mind and clarity for your family.
+It helps you plan for the future and protect your loved ones by ensuring your wishes are carried out.
 Key benefits include:

-• Protecting your assets: You determine who receives your assets, how they are distributed, and under what conditions.
+- Protecting your assets: You determine who receives your assets, how they are distributed, and under what conditions, with the benefit of ensuring your wishes are fulfilled and your loved ones are protected.

 Who Needs a Will?